s-fellner/BSA_Rolex/README.md

  - http://www.provincedeliege.be/sites/default/files/media/7476/Europass_-_European_language_levels_-_Self_Assessment_Grid.pdf

-### Step 3
+### Step 3 🖥️

-There could be different way to classify sentences :
- - Based on the overall structure of the sentence (and also the time used for the verbs)
- - The overall lexical level of the sentence (proximity to english words, technical lexic, ...)
- - The use of expressions
- - The Context in which the sentence could be used (thesis, article, advertisement, meal, personnal letter, ...)

-text classifier: auto ML
+Classify the sentences:

+We used google cloud services to classify the data.
+It is done with AutoMl from natural language, app engine and the automMl api.
+It is possible to adjust the sensibility of the model by balancing the precision and recal rate.